thutt/lrstar/README.md

   https://sourceforge.net/projects/lrstar/

+Paul has been working on this technology for, literally, decades.
+It has been used in commercial software, and if you find this parser generator useful, why don't you drop a line or some cash to Paul at his website.
+This would be especially nice if you are using his tools in a business setting.

 Paul has given his approval for this repository and the changes to make it build & run well on Linux.